Rajat-mikey/Predicting-probabilities-of-getting-vaccinated/README.md

 Now to perform our task we have to join features_df and labels_df further import all models like LogisticReression, MultiOutputClassifier,Pipeline,train_test_split etc.
-Now we remove the columns whose dtypes are object as we have to be same dtype for performing MultiOutputClassifier further steps are commented in Vaccine.pynb file
+Now we remove the columns whose dtypes are object as we have to be same dtype for performing MultiOutputClassifier further steps are commented in Vaccine.ipynb file